yuky2020/CSaP-Project/README.md

 Huge use of semaphore and parent-child processes(use POSIX semaphore insted of system five one)..

-The project is highly scalable(you can add how much VDR you want )
+The project is highly scalable(you can add how much VDR you want ), but can still improve(es.
+Decentralized Mdss that can comunicate each other  )